xxSTORYxx/lab4/README.md

 Explanation：

-    1 8  //size of char a,char *pa
+    1 8  // size of char a, char *pa
-    4 8  //size of int b,int *pb
+    4 8  // size of int b, int *pb
-    4 8  //size of float c,float *pc
+    4 8  // size of float c, float *pc
-    8 8  //size of double d,double *pd
+    8 8  // size of double d, double *pd